SOLIDWORKS Composer: The correct way to import any CAD model

 The most important step when working within SOLIDWORKS Composer is the first step, importing your models correctly.
 This section covers the basics and identifies what each import option is for.

-1. Merge into the current document: Merges the CAD model into the currently open Composer document under a dummy “ROOT” top level assembly.
-Because of this method of import, the imported CAD model isn’t tied directly to the Composer document and multiple CAD files and formats can be imported in while staying associated with their parent CAD model.
+2. Merge into the current document: Merges the CAD model into the currently open Composer document under a dummy “ROOT” top-level assembly.
+Because of this method of import, the imported CAD model isn’t tied directly to the Composer document, and multiple CAD files and formats can be imported while staying associated with their parent CAD model.
 This is the ideal option for bringing a new CAD model into an existing Composer document.
-Watch the video “When and when NOT to use Projects” for more details on multiple file update limitations.
+Watch the video here for more details on multiple file update limitations.

-2. Merge into a new document: Merges the CAD model into a new Composer document under a dummy “ROOT” top level assembly.
-This imports the CAD model exactly like the Merge into the current document but creates a new document instead of importing into one that is currently open.
+3. Merge into a new document: Merges the CAD model into a new Composer document under a dummy “ROOT” top-level assembly.
+This imports the CAD model exactly like the Merge into the current document, but creates a new document instead of importing into one that is currently open.
 This is the ideal option for starting a new Composer document.

 SOLIDWORKS Composer Import Settings